apache/apisix-java-plugin-runner/README.md

 APISIX offers many full-featured plugins covering areas such as authentication, security, traffic control, serverless, analytics & monitoring, transformations, logging.

-It also provides highly extensible api, allowing common phases to be mounted, and users can use these api to develop their own plugins.
+It also provides highly extensible API, allowing common phases to be mounted, and users can use these api to develop their own plugins.

 APISIX supports writing plugins in multiple languages in version [2.6.0](https://github.com/apache/apisix/blob/master/CHANGELOG.md#260),